The Problem

 What Has Been Tried

-While the housing crisis has reached a new height of terribleness, housing has been an issue for YEARS.
-And interestingly enough, we have been trying to implement the same ideas for decades to combat the housing problem.
-Ideas such as easing zoning regulations so that builders can build more (doesn’t help workers when Luxury Units are being built due to profitability), giving Low Income Housing Tax Credits to incentivize Developers to build Low Income Housing in exchange for tax breaks, Section 8 housing vouchers, etc. All of these solutions are targeted are “Market Based Solutions” aimed to incentivize Private Development to solve our problems.
-Well look around, have they?
-The Free Market has had their chance.
-The private sector has had 50+ years to address and find solutions to the housing crisis and it has failed.
+While the housing crisis has spiraled out of control, housing issues have been a constant in the Gallatin Valley for YEARS.
+Elected officials have tried to implement the same ideas for decades to combat the housing problem.
+Ideas such as easing zoning regulations so developers can build more units (i.e. expensive Luxury Units that rake in excessive profits), issuing Low Income Housing Tax Credits (LIHTC) to build a minimal supply of Low Income Housing in exchange for tax breaks, Section 8 housing vouchers, etc. have all fallen short.
+All of these solutions are “Market Based Solutions” aimed to incentivize Private Development to solve our problems.
+But when we look to the market and private developers to provide the housing we need, housing is intrinsically tied to profits and viewed as a commodity – not a right.
+The reality is that when housing is tied to profits, it is more profitable to maintain scarcity.

-Our Solution: Public Housing!
+Our Solution: Social Housing!

-Why Public Housing
+Why Social Housing

 - Housing is a human right.